Catalyst and Aldwyck – more detail

 - Ensuring that our diverse communities are equally and appropriately supported and that we take action to include those who are more marginalised.

-How the proposed merger would work
+How the merger is working

 Constitution and structure